The hardest decision of all…

 Often if death is a shock, the pain we feel can be the same as losing a human family member.
 Even death after a long illness can be unbearable, as we become accustomed to caring for their every need.
 Our staff at Three Rivers will help you the best they can.
 We can offer appointments at the begining of the surgery to prevent you waiting too long.

 We have our own crematorium at the Beccles Practice and so if you decide not to take your pet home for burial we can offer communal or private cremations.
-If you choose a private cremation your pets ashes will be returned in a polished wooden memorial box with a name plaque on the front.
+If you choose private cremation we offer a selection of caskets and scatter tubes for your pets ashes to be returned in.

 If you decide to bury your pet at home, it can sometimes help to pick a special quiet spot in the garden.
 Putting a Plant or memorial stone in the place can help people to grieve and remember their pet.